MicrosoftDocs/learn/learn-pr/aspnetcore/secure-aspnet-core-identity/includes/7-configure-multi-factor-authentication.md

-In the previous unit, you learned how ASP.NET Core Identity implements TOTP for MFA.
-In this unit, you customize the existing **Configure authenticator app** form to provide a QR code containing the registration key.
+In the previous unit, you learned how ASP.NET Core Identity implements time-based one-time password (TOTP) for multi-factor authentication (MFA).
+In this unit, you customize the existing **Configure authenticator app** form to provide a QR code that contains the registration key.

 ## Generating QR codes

 Multiple strategies exist for generating the QR code.
-An example in the documentation includes [using a client-side JavaScript library](/aspnet/core/security/authentication/identity-enable-qrcodes).
+An example in the documentation uses a [client-side JavaScript library](/aspnet/core/security/authentication/identity-enable-qrcodes).
 In this unit, however, a third-party NuGet package is used to generate the QR code with C# on the server.
 The resulting QR code image is injected into an HTML placeholder element as a base-64 encoded string.

 ## Add a QR code service